GuyRayOv/Stocks/README.md

 ---

 ## 🧠 Data Leakage Prevention
-Seperate normalizaiton for the exhoges features and for target based time series features (rolling window etc)
+We used seperate normalizaition/scalers for the y and for X

 ---